Numeraire-invariant quadratic hedging and mean--variance portfolio allocation

 Proposition~\ref{P:verification} now yields that the deterministic process

 is the opportunity process, $\P^\star=\P$, and $a=\lambda$.
-This allows us to compute the ingredients of the formulae \eqref{eq:ef1} and \eqref{eq:efintro} of the weakly efficient mean-variance frontier explicitly.
+This allows us to compute the ingredients of the formulae \eqref{eq:efintro} and \eqref{eq:ef1} of the weakly efficient mean--variance frontier explicitly.
 To simplify the notation, we shall write in the rest of this section

 \begin{example}[Discrete time, IID returns] This example illustrates our general machinery on Example 1 in Li and Ng~\cite[Section~7]{li.ng.00}.
 There are 3 risky assets whose conditional mean rate of return, $\mu$, and variance-covariance matrix, $\Sigma$, read